-The following Local Government guidance note Produced in partnership with Claire Cousin of Dodds Solicitors LLP provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Claire Cousin of Dodds Solicitors LLP provides comprehensive and up to date legal information covering:

 Public funding in care proceedings is provided for parties by the Legal Aid Agency (LAA) who are an executive agency of the Ministry of Justice (MOJ).

 Public funding involves the relevant party’s solicitor applying for and being granted by the LAA, a legal aid certificate.
 Once granted, the legal aid certificate allows the solicitor to undertake work on behalf of the publicly funded client with the solicitor’s costs being reimbursed by the LAA at the conclusion of the case.